Skip to content

 What’s changing—and why it matters

 For years, FINRA’s margin rules prescribed unique requirements for active day traders.
-While designed to manage risk, those rules often constrained trading activity in ways that no longer reflect modern, real‑time trading systems capabilities.
-FINRA’s new intraday margin framework updates these standards to better align with how trading systems work today and ensure equity requirements align to real-time market exposure throughout the day, regardless if a client engages in day trading.
+While designed to manage risk, those rules often hindered trading activity in ways that no longer reflect modern, real‑time trading system capabilities.
+FINRA’s new intraday margin framework updates these standards to better align with how trading systems work today and ensure equity requirements align to real-time market exposure throughout the day, regardless of whether a client engages in day trading.

-E*TRADE expects to implement these changes shortly after the new rules take effect on June 4, 2026.
+The new rules took effect on June 4, 2026.
+E*TRADE expects to implement these changes on June 9, 2026.

 Here’s what’s new

-• Old rule: Clients who placed four or more day trades within five business days were designated as pattern day traders and subject to enhanced margin requirements.
+• Old rule: Clients who placed four or more day trades within five business days were designated as "pattern day traders" (PDT) and subject to enhanced margin requirements.

 • New rule: The PDT designation is eliminated.
 Broker-dealers are no longer required to track the number of day trades placed in a margin account or apply unique margin requirements to those designated as pattern day traders.